bchurchill/pldi19-equivalence-checker/README.md

 places integer/pointer parameters in rdi, rsi, rdx, rcx, r8, r9, and integer/pointers return values into rax) or to read the assembly code.

-(iii) The biggest and most important thing to update are the test cases.
-The simplest thing to try is to just run 'make tcgen'.
+3. The biggest and most important thing to update are the test cases.
+The simplest thing to try is to just run `make tcgen`.
 This will try to use a symbolic executor to make test cases.
 However, there are two important caveats.
 First, the symbolic executor can't guarantee code coverage.
 If verification fails, you should try giving